Krakenus/pearun/README.md

 `pearun -f <path_to_Pearunfile>` or `pearun --file <path_to_Pearunfile>`

-To execute your command, simply type its name as a argument:
+To execute your command, simply type its name as an argument:

 `pearun hello_world`